-TERESA WILLIAMSON NURSING SCHOLARSHIP: This scholarship was established by family and friends in 2011 in memory of longtime Giles County nurse and educator, Teresa Williamson, who had a BSN, Masters in Education, EDS degree, and was a PhD candidate in Education.
-A Registered Nurse, she taught at Richland school for many years, was employed by the State Department of Education, and later returned to the Giles County School System of Coordinated School Health.
+TERESA WILLIAMSON NURSING SCHOLARSHIP: This scholarship was established in 2011 by family and friends in memory of longtime Giles County nurse and educator, Teresa Williamson,who had a BSN, Masters in Education, Ed.S., and was a Ph.D. candidate in Education.
+A Registered Nurse, she taught at Richland school for many years, was employed by the State Department of Education, and later returned to the Giles County School System as Coordinator of School Health.
 Priority is given to a Giles County student majoring in nursing.

-CHARLES "BOLL WEEVIL" WITT MEMORIAL SCHOLARSHIP: This fund was established after the death of Charles "Boll Weevil" Witt in February 2010 by family and friends.
-Priority is given to students from Giles County with a GPA of 2.0 or above.
+CHARLES "BOLL WEEVIL" WITT MEMORIAL SCHOLARSHIP: Established after the death of Charles "Boll Weevil" Witt in February 2010 by family and friends, priority is given to students from Giles County with a GPA of

+2.0 or above.